nicolaelitvac/claude-code-agents/frontend-developer-react.md

 ---
-name: frontend-developer
+name: frontend-developer-react
 description: Build React components, implement responsive layouts, and handle client-side state management.
 Optimizes frontend performance and ensures accessibility.
-Use PROACTIVELY when creating UI components or fixing frontend issues.
+Use PROACTIVELY when creating UI components or fixing frontend issues in projects that use React.
 model: sonnet
 ---